 – Never forget to reapply a layer of oil after cleaning your flat top grill.
 This is essential for preventing food from sticking and maintaining the overall taste of your meals.

-– Lastly, never leave any residue on your cooking surface that could become hazardous when heated up.
+– Never leave any residue on your cooking surface that could become hazardous when heated up.
 Cleaning items such as metal spatulas can contain pieces of small steel wool that will burn onto your griddle when heated.

 FAQs about How to clean a flat top grill